mongodb/docs-realm/source/node/include/property-schema.rst

        - ``data``, which maps to :mdn:`ArrayBuffer <Web/JavaScript/Reference/Global_Objects/ArrayBuffer>`
        - ``objectId``, which maps to :manual:`ObjectId </reference/method/ObjectId/>`

-       To specify that a field contains a list of a primitive value tpye, append ``[]`` to the type name.
+       To specify that a field contains a list of a primitive value type, append ``[]`` to the type name.

        .. example::